kube-green/kube-green.github.io/docs/tutorials/kind.md

 ## Install kube-green

-To install *kube-green* clone the repo and checkout to the latest release tag.
 Install *kube-green* with default static install.
-[Click here](../install.md) to fid the different install methods supported.
+[Click here](../install.md) to see the different install methods supported.

 Install *kube-green* with this command: